-Sometimes, NHL and its treatments can affect your physical functioning and energy.
-For instance, some NHL treatments, may cause peripheral neuropathy (pain, numbness in the hands or feet) and/or cancer-related fatigue, which can affect your ability to participate in your daily activities.
+Non-Hodgkin lymphoma and its treatments may affect your physical functioning and energy.
+For instance, some non-Hodgkin lymphoma treatments may cause peripheral neuropathy (pain, numbness in the hands or feet) and/or cancer-related fatigue, which may affect your ability to participate in daily activities.

-During non-Hodgkin lymphoma treatment, our oncology rehabilitation team can help you in the following ways:
+During non-Hodgkin lymphoma treatment, our oncology rehabilitation team may help you in the following ways:

-- Exercise can help alleviate breathing problems, improve appetite, relieve constipation, reduce stress and increase energy.
+- Exercise may help alleviate breathing problems, improve appetite, relieve constipation, reduce stress and increase energy.

-- Auriculotherapy can help alleviate some side effects of NHL treatments, such as balance problems, nausea, shortness of breath and fatigue.
+- Auriculotherapy may help alleviate some side effects of non-Hodgkin lymphoma treatments, such as balance problems, nausea, shortness of breath and fatigue.

-- Massage therapy can help restore a sense of harmony, relaxation and well-being during NHL treatment.
+- Massage therapy may help you achieve a sense of harmony, relaxation and well-being during non-Hodgkin lymphoma treatment.

-- Interactive Metronome (a series of computer-generated sounds to measure a rhythmic beat and response) can be used to increase concentration and improve balance, function and cognition during NHL treatment.
+- Interactive metronome (a series of computer-generated sounds to measure a rhythmic beat and response) may be used to improve concentration, balance, function and cognition during non-Hodgkin lymphoma treatment.

-- Some radiation therapies for NHL may cause swallowing dysfunction, which can limit your ability to eat.
-A speech therapist will help you resolve swallowing difficulties and collaborate with your dietitian to thicken or puree food to a tolerable consistency.
+- Some radiation therapies for non-Hodgkin lymphoma may cause swallowing dysfunction, which may limit your ability to eat.
+A speech therapist may help you resolve swallowing difficulties and collaborate with your dietitian to thicken or puree food to a tolerable consistencies.

-- Some NHL patients may develop lymphedema.
-Your rehabilitation therapist will work with the rest of your care team to help prevent or minimize lymphedema using specialized drainage techniques, stretching exercises and massages.
+- Some non-Hodgkin lymphoma patients may develop lymphedema.
+Our rehabilitation therapists are available to work with the rest of your care team to help prevent or reduce lymphedema using drainage techniques, stretching exercises and massages.

 What is oncology rehabilitation?